cerebrate/WSL-Kernel-Configuration/README.md

 Switch to the `../linux` directory and build the kernel packages as normal.

 If you change `.config` or `localversion`, for example using `make xconfig`, do not forget to copy them back to `../WSL-Kernel-Configuration` afterwards.
+The `pull-configuration` script does this.